Tax Troubles? We've Got You Covered!

 i) Trade bills: Trade bills are the most commonly used form of bill of exchange, predominantly in facilitating international trade transactions.

-ii )Accommodation bills: Accommodation bills are less prevalent compared to trade bills.
+ii )Accommodation bills: Accommodation bills are less prevalent than trade bills.
 They are used when one party wants to help another party finance a purchase.

 iii) Sight bills: Sight bills are similar to trade bills but mature much faster – usually within days or weeks.
 This type of bill is often employed for time-sensitive transactions, such as the purchase of raw materials that require prompt processing.